 If one or more of the connection’s session’s message listeners is processing a message at the point when connection close is invoked, all the facilities of the connection and its sessions must remain available to those listeners until they return control to the JMS provider.

 When connection close is invoked it should not return until message processing has been shut down in an orderly fashion.
 This means that all message listeners that may have been running have returned, and that all pending receives have returned.

+A message listener must not attempt to close its own connection as this would lead to deadlock.
+The JMS provider must detect this and throw a javax.jms.IllegalStateException.

-If a connection is closed, there is no need to close its constituent objects.
+If a connection is closed, there is no need to close its constituent sessions, message producers, messages consumers or queue browsers.
 The connection close is sufficient to signal the JMS provider that all resources for the connection should be released.

+The Connection interface extends the java.lang.AutoCloseable interface.
+This means that applications which create the connection in a try-with-resources statement do not need to call the close method when the connection is no longer needed.
+Instead the connection will be closed automatically at the end of the statement.
+The use of a try-with-resources statement also simplifies the handling of any exceptions thrown by the close method.
+See the Java Tutorials for more information about the try-with-resources statement.

 Closing a connection must rollback the transactions in progress on its transacted sessions.
 Closing a connection does NOT force an acknowledge of client acknowledged sessions.
 Invoking the acknowledge method of a received message from a closed connection’s sessions must throw an IllegalStateException.
 These semantics insure that closing a connection does not cause messages to be lost for queues and durable subscriptions which require reliable processing by a subsequent execution of their JMS client.